maxxestes/ValGame/README.md

 # ValGame
 UE4 project used to recreate mechanics from VALORANT.
 Side project to help learn and practice gameplay programming with Unreal.
 Done almost completely in C++ with some blueprint creation to imitate industry flow.
+Beginning work for networking (needs A LOT of refactoring due to no inital plans for multiplayer).

 Current additions: